Kavia-ai/universalinit/README.md

 - You can combine direct and wildcard mappings in the same file.
 - Only prefix and complex wildcard patterns are supported (not suffix-only patterns).
 - Unknown variables not covered by any mapping will be ignored.

+## FAQ

+### How is Android TV different from Tizen?
+Android TV apps target the Android ecosystem and use standard Android tooling with TV-specific APIs, such as Leanback and Jetpack TV libraries.
+The androidtv template initializes a Kotlin-based Android project configured for TV with the correct launcher category and SDK levels.
+Tizen is a separate Samsung TV operating system with different tooling and packaging.
+The new tizen template creates a minimal React-based Tizen web app scaffold, suitable as a base for generating a .wgt package.

 ## Development